2025 Virginia elections

-In Virginia, general elections took place on November 4, 2025.
-Primary elections took place on June 17, 2025, alongside special elections held throughout the year.
-The in-person early voting period ran from September 19 to November 1, 2025.
-The elections were a major sweep for the Democratic Party, winning all three statewide races and increasing their House of Delegates majority by thirteen seats.
+The 2025 Virginia elections took place throughout 2025 — the general election was held on November 4, 2025, to elect the governor, lieutenant governor, and attorney general of Virginia.
+All 100 seats in the House of Delegates were up for election.
+Primary elections took place on June 17, 2025, while the in-person early voting period ran from September 19 to November 1, 2025.
+There were several special elections throughout 2025 in the House of Delegates, Virginia Senate, and U.S. House of Representatives in Virginia.

+Ultimately, the Democratic Party won all three statewide executive offices and expanded their slim majority in the House of Delegates by thirteen seats to a 64-36 majority which created a Democratic trifecta in Virginia's government for the first time since 2019.

 Special

 On January 7, 2025, special elections were held for the 32nd Senate district, the 10th Senate district, and the 26th House of Delegates district.

 10th Senate district

 Following John McGuire's election to Virginia's 5th congressional district, a special election was held to replace his seat for Virginia's 10th Senate district.
 A Republican primary election was held on December 13, 2024.